-National Massage Therapy & Spa Sexual Assault Lawyers
+Massage & Spa Sexual Assault Lawyers

 Representing Survivors of Sexual Assault Across the Nation

 No one expects to be traumatized by sexual assault when they go for a massage.
-Unfortunately, some massage parlors, hotels, and spas employ massage therapists who abuse their power and take advantage of their patrons’ trust, causing these patrons irreparable harm.
+Unfortunately, some massage parlors, hotels, and spas employ massage therapists who abuse their power and take advantage of their patrons’ trust, causing irreparable harm.

-If you have been the victim of sexual assault at an institutional massage parlor, hotel, or spa, our award-winning national trial lawyers at KMD Law will fight for your rights in a court of law.
+If you have been the victim of sexual assault at a massage parlor, hotel, or spa, our award-winning national trial lawyers at KMD Law will fight for your rights in a court of law.
 Our firm handles an extensive variety of cases related to sexual assault and sexually transmitted diseases (STDs), making us uniquely equipped to litigate your claim.

 Just a sample of the legal victories we have achieved for our clients include: